Beaver Creek Loop Trail

 Bandon isn’t exactly easy to get to.
 It’s about a 2½ hour drive from Eugene, three hours from Medford, and 4½-5 hours from Portland.
 There are no commercial flights to Bandon Airport.
 United Express does have daily flights from San Francisco and twice weekly flights from Denver to the Southwest Regional Airport in North Bend, but there are no direct flights between North Bend and Portland or other cities.
 There is no railroad serving Bandon, and there does not appear to be any bus service to Bandon.
 But Bandon’s remoteness means that it is less crowded than the northern or central Oregon coast, and the spectacularly beautiful beaches and interesting old town make it worth the trip.
 And, of course, there is Bandon Dunes, if you’re a golf fanatic.

 Consider combining a visit to Bandon with a drive south along the spectacular Southern Oregon Coast and through the Redwoods of the northern California coast, one of the most beautiful and least visited sections of the Pacific coast.
-My wife and I did just that on our last visit.
+My wife and I did just that in 2022.
 Give yourself a week or more for that trip because there is just so much to see and do.

 Best Times To Visit